ericrallen/alchemy-ghost-theme/README.md

 ###Custom Handlebars Helpers

 Alchemy uses several custom Handlebars helpers to make the theme more powerful.
-You'll need to add one line of code to the main `index.js` file to load these helpers and allow Alchemy to register them with Handlebars.
+You'll need to add one line of code to the main `config.js` file to load these helpers and allow Alchemy to register them with Handlebars.

+This is the only file that's loaded by Ghost that is currently safe from being overwritten during an upgrade, so we need to hook our helpers in here.

+In the future, I'll explore using the Plugin system or the Ghost API to take care of these, but for now, this is what I have to work with.

 1. Open `config.js`
-2. Add the following code, replacing `[ALCHEMY THEME DIRECTORY]` with the name of the folder that has your Alchemy theme files:
+2. Add the following code to your Ghost `config.js` just before the line that begins with:  `var path =`, replacing `[ALCHEMY THEME DIRECTORY]` with the name of the folder that has your Alchemy theme files:

     // Load custom Handlebars helpers from Alchemy Theme require('./content/themes/[ALCHEMY THEME DIRECTORY]/helpers')();